 Psychologically we tend to find even the best offers boring over time.
 Regardless of how unique your core features are, your competitors most likely have similar services to offer.
 That is why introducing additional services to your app will do the trick.

 Even though developing new features is mostly a time-consuming and expensive process, some features don’t need to be created from scratch.
-Integrating tools like stickers is possible with sticker API, which takes only one junior developer and a few days.
-It will allow your users to use multifunctional stickers for communication within your app and be a valuable upgrade.
+Integrating tools like stickers is possible with sticker API or sticker SDK – taking only one junior developer and a few days to do it.
+Both integrations will allow your users to use multifunctional stickers for communication within your app and be a valuable upgrade.

 Keep it up-to-date.

 App updates are essential.
 They show your current and prospective users that you value what you do and are there for the long haul.
 Without regular updates, your users can falsely think that your app is abandoned.
-The regularity of updates depends on your app type, but most of the apps with in-app purchases are updated every 20 days.
 Make sure the next time your potential users land on your Google Play and App Store pages, they can see you regularly fixing bugs, release new features, enhance UI and UX, updating the operating system, and replying to user reviews.

 Make your app an experience.